-Go wildcats!
+Go, wildcats!
 High School Musical took over 7.7 million TV screens in the United States when it premiered in 2006, making it the highest-rated Disney Channel Original Movie at the time.

-People were swept up in the modern Romeo and Juliet tale, which followed two teenagers from completely different cliques who bond over their love of music.
-Troy Bolton (Zac Efron) is the captain of the East Side High School basketball team and the most popular boy in school.
-While attending a holiday karaoke party, he meets Gabriella Montez (Vanessa Hudgens), a shy and smart transfer student.
-The pair sing a duet, “Start of Something New,” and feel an instant connection.
-When they return back to school, Troy and Gabriella decide to audition for the high school musical.
-However, Drama Club president Sharpay Evans (Ashley Tisdale) and her twin brother, Ryan Evans (Lucas Gabreel), are not pleased to have competition for the roles.
+The modern Romeo and Juliet tale follows two teenagers from completely different cliques who bond over their love of music.
+Troy Bolton (Zac Efron) the captain of the East Side High School basketball team and the most popular boy in school, meets shy and smart transfer student Gabriella Montez (Vanessa Hudgens) at a holiday karaoke party.
+When they return to school, Troy and Gabriella decide to audition for the high school musical — but Drama Club president Sharpay Evans (Ashley Tisdale) and her twin brother, Ryan Evans (Lucas Gabreel), aren’t happy about the competition.

 “We just actually are really close friends and I cared.
 You know what I mean? … I feel like so many people get into a position and then tear each other down.
 And it was really important for us to, like, stay very, like, tight-knit and to protect each other.
 Because, at the end of the day, these were adolescents,” she told Us.

 Scroll down to see what the East Side High Schoolers look like now!